CONSTITUTION and BY-LAWS of IMMACULATE CONCEPTION COUNCIL OF CATHOLIC WOMEN COLUMBIA, ILLINOIS

 ARTICLE I: The Council of Catholic Women of the Immaculate Conception Church, Columbia, Illinois, was organized by the Catholic Ladies of Columbia for the purpose of aiding in promoting the spiritual and temporal welfare of the parish and for their own personal sanctification.

-We place our society under the patronage of the Immaculate Conception Mother of God.
+We place our council under the patronage of the Immaculate Conception Mother of God.
 We wish to follow the example of Christians of all ages in venerating her.

 ARTICLE II: The officers shall be the President, Vice-President, Secretary, and Treasurer.
 The Pastor of the Immaculate Conception Church shall be the Spiritual Director.